 Can I apply for permanent residency or citizenship with a Portugal D3 Visa?

 Upon completing five consecutive years of residency in Portugal, individuals can apply for Portuguese citizenship.
-An additional requirement is passing CIPLE, a Portuguese language test requiring basic proficiency.
+An additional requirement is proving an A2-level of proficiency in the Portuguese language.

 Portugal provides one of the swiftest routes to citizenship within the EU, contrasting with Greece, where the process takes seven years, and Spain, where it takes ten years.